NEWSMAKER-Four-star general in eye of U.S. cyber storm

 security program to aid non-military companies against cyber

-Jane Holl Lute, who stepped down this month as the No. 2 at
+Jane Holl Lute, who stepped down this month as No. 2 at DHS,

 declined to detail any differences of opinion, but said they